Akaike information criterion: Comparison with BIC

+A critical difference between AIC and BIC (and their variants) lies in their asymptotic behavior under well-specified and misspecified model classes.
+Their fundamental differences have been well-studied in regression variable selection and autoregression order selection problems.
+In general, if the goal is prediction, AIC and leave-one-out cross-validations are preferred.

 The formula for the Bayesian information criterion (BIC) is similar to the formula for AIC, but with a different penalty for the number of parameters.
 With AIC the penalty is 2k, whereas with BIC the penalty is ln(n)k.

 A comparison of AIC/AICc and BIC is given by Burnham & Anderson (2002), with follow-up remarks by Burnham & Anderson (2004).
 The authors show that AIC/AICc can be derived in the same Bayesian framework as BIC, just by using different prior probabilities.
 In the Bayesian derivation of BIC, though, each candidate model has a prior probability of 1/R (where R is the number of candidate models).
 Additionally, the authors present a few simulation studies that suggest AICc tends to have practical/performance advantages over BIC.

 A point made by several researchers is that AIC and BIC are appropriate for different tasks.
 In particular, BIC is argued to be appropriate for selecting the "true model" (i.e. the process that generated the data) from the set of candidate models, whereas AIC is not appropriate.
 To be specific, if the "true model" is in the set of candidates, then BIC will select the "true model" with probability 1, as n → ∞; in contrast, when selection is done via AIC, the probability can be less than 1.
 Proponents of AIC argue that this issue is negligible, because the "true model" is virtually never in the candidate set.
 Indeed, it is a common aphorism in statistics that "all models are wrong"; hence the "true model" (i.e. reality) cannot be in the candidate set.